calebolson123/neural-image-gallery/README.md

 # Neural Image Gallery Challenge

 This repo contains a full stack application satisfying the requirements detailed at the bottom of this document.
 The sequence diagram below provides an overview of the architecture and flow-of-data within the application.
+This implementation was timeboxed to 8 hours.

 ![sequence diagram](diagrams/image-upload-sequence.png)